The 5-day Salkantay trail takes you up close to the glistening, ice-clad flanks of Salkantay before descending through orchid-rich cloud forest.

 Highest point: 2,883m/9,459ft

-At the hydroelectric plant, you catch the train (45 minutes), or if the group wishes, you can walk to Aguas Calientes along the train tracks (2-3 hours), a rewarding and interesting walk.
-Here you spend the night in a hostel.
+At the hydroelectric plant, we catch the train (45 minutes), or if the group wishes, we can walk to Aguas Calientes along the train tracks (2-3 hours), a rewarding and interesting walk.

 Enquire about booking

-Camping with dining tent and toilet tent, plus one night hostel (2*) in Aguas Calientes.
+2-person huts or domes with dining room and toilet hut, plus one night hotel in Aguas Calientes.

 Cooks, mule drivers and additional staff are all from the local, nearby communities and we have worked with them for a long time.

-Vegetarians and many other dietary requirements are catered for without problems.
+Vegetarians, vegans and other dietary requirements are catered for without a problem.
 Please let us know in advance of any requirements you have.

-You wake early, usually around 07.00.
-Breakfast is served in a dining tent, and consists of hot drinks, porridge, toast, jams and bread, and your guide will explain the day’s trekking plans.
+You wake early to a cup of hot coca tea.
+Breakfast is served in a dining hut, and consists of hot drinks, porridge, toast, jams and bread, and your guide will explain the day’s trekking plans.

-Lunch is usually around 13.00 and can feature soups, meats, salads and fish, with vegetarian options and hot drinks too.
+Lunch can feature soups, meats, salads and fish, with vegetarian options and hot drinks too.

-Dinner is served around 19.30, and will feature pasta, mashed potatoes, meat, fish or vegetarian options, followed by hot drinks and a pudding.
+Dinner will feature pasta, mashed potatoes, meat, fish or vegetarian options, followed by hot drinks and a pudding.

-We have classified this as a moderate trek, and you need to be in good physical shape for it.
+We have classified this as a moderate-challenging trek, and you need to be in good physical shape for it.

 There is a high altitude pass to cross at 4,572m/15,000ft before dropping into lower elevations en route to Machu Picchu.